dmazin/dmazin.github.io/_posts/2023-03-27-git-lazy-commit.md

 ---
 layout: post
-title: "Using ChatGPT to generate git commit messages"
+title: "Using ChatGPT to Generate Git Commit Messages"
 byline: By <a href="http://cyberdemon.org/">Dmitry Mazin</a>.
 date: 2023-03-28
 tags: ai, featured